chutch3/selfhosted.sh/analysis/new-architecture-issues-summary.md

 **Concern**: Different machines may need different artifacts/configurations

 **Questions Raised**:
 - Do nodes need different service sets?
+What happens at the edge cases (e.g. a node that is both a driver and a worker or there is a node for every single service)?
 - Should deployment be optimized per node type?
 - How to handle resource constraints per node?
 - Is current generation too generic?
+- Can we automate the inspection of node determine the appropriate service set?
+- Are we reinventing an existing technology?

 **Analysis Priority**: Medium - enhancement opportunity